Fees & FAQ

 -

 I work with heterosexual couples, LGBTQ+ couples and nonbinary or gender nonconforming people and relationships.
-Although sex therapy is not my specialty, I do help couples with their sex life and am sex positive and kink friendly.

 Good Faith Estimate